 Skilled Companion Alert Dogs are trained and placed with diabetic children, families with multiple diabetics, and some adults who find a service dog won't fit into their lifestyle.
 Skilled Companion Alert Dogs are fully trained in blood sugar alerting, and do most of their work in the diabetic's home.
 These dogs pass the same Public Access Test as our Full Access dogs.
-They are perfect for people who are looking for support in a home setting and low traffic public venues.
+They are ideal for people who are looking for support in a home setting and low traffic public venues.
 Early Alert Canines specializes in Skilled Companions.

 Teen Camp provides hands-on training for potential clients ages 12-17.
-Teen applicants attend the camp to ensure that they are comfortable working and living with a medical alert service dog.
+Teen applicants attend the camp to ensure that they are comfortable working and living with a Medical Alert Service Dog.
 Attendees work with the dogs and learn how to care for them.
 They take the dog home for one or more nights to experience life with a medical alert dog.
 The teen years are difficult enough without a disability and feeling conspicuous.
 At this camp, our staff listens to the teen’s issues and works on resolutions with them.

-Criteria for Application:
+Criteria for Application

 Reside in California, Nevada, Oregon, or Washington

 Insulin-dependent diabetes for at least one year

 Full Access Dogs: over the age of 12